 A smart contract is a set of pre-determined agreements between two parties.
 They are written in the form of a high-level programming language and are executed within the platform once certain conditions of an agreement have been met.
 They are processed by blockchain nodes and are then implemented if all the conditions needed for the transaction to be valid are accepted.
 A transaction can be sent to any node within the blockchain.
 It is then transmitted to the rest of the nodes within the network.
 Eventually, the transaction gets to be processed by every node in the blockchain.
 Once the transaction is deemed successful, it will be recorded on the blockchain’s public ledger and will be viewed by everyone.
 This method of carrying out transactions has eliminated the need for third-party authorization.

 Furthermore, smart contract platforms enable digital contracts to be developed and executed by the blockchain.
 They create a decentralized environment for the smart contracts to run in.
 These platforms have, in a way, revolutionized the blockchain industry.
-Not only did they eliminate the need for third-party authorisation, they also established a pathway for developers to create content.
-Smart contract platforms can be used to develop decentralized applications such as gaming apps and exchange platforms (DEXs).
+Not only did they eliminate the need for third-party authorization, they also established a pathway for developers to create content.
+Smart contract platforms can be used to develop decentralized applications such as gaming apps and decentralized exchange platforms (DEXs).
 They are also considered to be the starting point for maximizing the potential of decentralized financing (DeFi).

 What Industries Use Smart Contract Platforms In Their Operations?